aaronkyle/concept/README.md

 - [application architecture](application-architecture/), [platform hosting](platform-hosting/), and [user-interface design](ui-design/) consider responsibilities and trust boundaries, our preferred Observable Framework and AWS static-publication pattern, deployment environments, and the interfaces through which people use the system; and
 - [web GIS](web-gis/) develops the specialized case of managing, analyzing, and publishing geospatial information.

 Many of these pages began as scratch notes, tutorials, or collections of possible tools.
 Some references are historical, some discussions are incomplete, and some named products have changed or disappeared.
-We are revisiting them to distinguish durable requirements from dated implementation choices, improve the depth and clarity of the research, and preserve useful history without presenting it as current guidance.
+I am revisiting them to distinguish durable requirements from dated implementation choices, improve the depth and clarity of the research, and preserve useful history without presenting it as current guidance.

 ## how this repository will evolve

 The [retrospective working parameters](retrospective/working-parameters.md) record the editorial and research principles guiding this review.
 Each page will be evaluated for its purpose, voice, evidence, current relevance, and relationship to the rest of the concept before it is revised, merged, archived, or removed.

 The aim is not to make the old inquiry look as though it had already reached today's conclusions.
-It is to show what we were trying to solve, what we have learned since, and what a more coherent system should now make possible.
+It is to show what I am trying to solve, what I have learned since, and what a more coherent system should now make possible.